-Snoring, it’s that sleep habit you might not know you have, but might be interfering with your partner’s sleep or be affecting your health.
+Snoring, it’s that sleeping habit you might not know you have, but might be interfering with your partner’s sleep or be affecting your health.
 When’s the last time someone said they actually enjoy the sound of snoring?
 What’s snoring besides an obnoxious sound?
 How does it happen and how can it be prevented?

 The definition of snoring

 While you sleep, the muscles of your throat relax, your tongue falls backward and your throat becomes narrow and “floppy.”
 As you breathe, the walls of your throat begin to vibrate – generally when you breathe in, but (to a lesser extent) when you breathe out.
 These vibrations lead to the characteristic sound of snoring.
 The narrower your airway becomes, the greater the vibration and the louder you snore.
 Sometimes the walls of your throat may collapse completely so that it’s completely blocked, creating a condition called apnea (cessation of breathing).
-This is a serious condition which requires medical attention.
+This is a serious condition that requires medical attention.
 Read More: National Sleep Foundation.

 Are you an at-risk-snorer?

 - Are you a male?
 There’s nothing you can do about this one but it’s true that men snore more than women.
 More than 40% of men and 24% of women snore, according to The American Academy of Dental Sleep Medicine.
-Don’t think if you’re a woman you’re in the clear, though: another theory is that that men sleep more heavily than women and/or are less sensitive to being woken to the noise – another reason not to discount the possibility of snoring if you’re a woman.
+Don’t think if you’re a woman you’re in the clear, though: another theory is that men sleep more heavily than women and/or are less sensitive to being woken to the noise – another reason not to discount the possibility of snoring if you’re a woman.